INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 ├───integration_tests -- Code to run tests that involve settup and running scenarios with the DT components.
 ├───mock_plant -- Code setting up the local virtual incubator plant.
-├───old_software -- Old code that is still being organized ├───physical_twin -- Code that implements the physical twin ├───startup -- Code that allows starting and stopping the DT components └───tests -- Unit that exercise code on which the DT components depend.
+├───old_software -- Old code that is still being organized ├───incubator -- Code that implements the physical twin ├───startup -- Code that allows starting and stopping the DT components └───tests -- Unit that exercise code on which the DT components depend.
 ```